 Traumatic brain injuries (TBIs) are among the most severe injuries that you can experience, and in some cases, the damage may be permanent.
 If you or a family member have suffered a TBI in an accident, an Omaha traumatic brain injury lawyer could help.

-Traumatic Brain Injuries
+What are Traumatic Brain Injuries?

 Signs and Symptoms of TBIs

 While some TBIs are immediately apparent, others do not arise until hours, days, or weeks after an accident.
 As a result, you should be sure to seek medical attention following an accident or a blow to the head, even if you do not believe any injuries occurred.

 - Extreme fatigue